audience-students

 Where slower review still wins

 New concepts still need time.
 Let’s break it down.
 Use a faster mode to map the reading.
-Then slow down for the pages that carry the actual exam or paper load.
+Then slow down for the pages that carry the actual exam or paper load, which is also the core of speed reading for exams.
 Reading modes exists for that switch.
+If English is not your first language, speed reading for ESL readers covers how to pace dense study text more gently.

 Why tracking helps students